 The Ministry of Agriculture and Rural Development proposed key tasks and solutions to prepare for working with the 5th EC Inspection Delegation.
 Accordingly, based on the current situation and results of combating IUU fishing, if the shortcomings and limitations are not promptly overcome and breakthrough changes are not made, it will be very difficult to remove the "Yellow Card" warning at the 5th EC inspection, and there is even a high risk of the warning being raised to a "Red Card".

-The Ministry of Agriculture and Rural Development recommends that the Prime Minister direct departments, ministries, branches and localities to seriously implement Directive No. 32-CT/TW of the Secretariat, Resolution No. 52/NQ-CP of the Government and the instructions of the Prime Minister, Deputy Prime Minister - Head of the National Steering Committee on IUU; in which it is necessary to focus on implementing a number of key and urgent tasks and solutions as follows:
+The Ministry of Agriculture and Rural Development recommends that the Prime Minister direct departments, ministries, branches and localities to seriously implement Directive No. 32-CT/TW of the Secretariat, Resolution No. 52/NQ-CP of the Government and the instructions of the Prime Minister, Deputy Prime Minister - Head of the National Steering Committee on IUU; in which it is necessary to focus highly on implementing a number of key and urgent tasks and solutions as follows:

-Direct the Ministry of Public Security and localities to continue to review, investigate and strictly handle according to the provisions of law, if organizations and individuals are found to intentionally legalize documents for export shipments to the European market.
+Direct the Ministry of Public Security and localities to continue to review, investigate and strictly handle according to the provisions of law, if organizations and individuals are found to deliberately legalize documents for export shipments to the European market.
 Direct the Ministry of Justice to preside over and coordinate with relevant ministries and branches to regularly inspect local responsibilities in handling administrative violations in the field of fisheries, strictly handle organizations and individuals who do not fulfill their duties in performing public duties, and punish IUU fishing acts.

 Direct the Ministry of Foreign Affairs to provide information determining Vietnam's maritime boundaries with countries in the region as prescribed to the Ministry of Agriculture and Rural Development to determine and guide fishing vessels and fishermen to legally exploit seafood in sea areas in accordance with Vietnamese and international laws.

-Direct localities to: urgently complete the work of fleet management, registration, inspection, issuance of fishing licenses, and marking of fishing vessels; thoroughly handle "3 no" fishing vessels before December 31, 2024.
-Investigate and strictly punish cases of illegal fishing in foreign waters, illegal disconnection, sending, and transportation of VMS discovered since the beginning of 2023, ensuring specific results and data.
+Directing localities to: urgently complete the work of fleet management, registration, inspection, issuance of fishing licenses, and marking of fishing vessels; thoroughly handle "3 no" fishing vessels before December 31, 2024.
+Investigate and strictly punish cases of illegal fishing in foreign waters, illegal cutting, sending, and transporting of VMS discovered since the beginning of 2023, ensuring specific results and data.
 Strictly control from the shore, resolutely handle the responsibilities of relevant organizations, individuals, and functional forces that do not fulfill their assigned duties and tasks in performing their official duties; cover up, condone, and assist IUU fishing, allowing fishing vessels violating IUU fishing to enter and exit ports, enter and exit ports to participate in fishing activities.

 Source